antuelle78/k3-cluster-ansible/README.md

 **token:** Shared secret for join nodes to the cluster

+**install_primary:** default "true", can be set to "fales" if we just want to

+add nodes to an existing cluster

+**install_secs:** default "true", if set to "false" only first server with

+--cluster-init option will be configured

 **k3s_url:** FQDN configured for cluster access

 **VARIBLES ARE SET IN:**

 https://github.com/antuelle78/k3-cluster-ansible/blob/main/k3s_cluster/defaults/main.yml

+These values can be provided at launch if using the "deploy_intr.yml" playbook.

 How to use:
 -----------

 Prepare an inventory file similar to the example below and then run the deploy.yml playbook:

     ---